Philip Henslowe: Henslowe's diary

 Henslowe's "diary" is a valuable source of information on the theatrical history of the period.
 It is a collection of memoranda and notes that record payments to writers, box office takings, and lists of money lent.
 Also of interest are records of the purchase of expensive costumes and of stage properties, such as the dragon in Christopher Marlowe's Doctor Faustus, which provide insight into the staging of plays in Elizabethan theatre.

 The diary is written on the reverse of pages of a book of accounts of his brother-in-law Ralf Hogge's ironworks, kept by his brother John Henslowe for the period 1576-1581.
 Hogge was the Queen's Gunstonemaker, and produced both iron cannon and shot for the Royal Armouries at the Tower of London.
 John Henslowe seems to have acted as his agent, and Philip prudently reused his old account book.
 These entries are a valuable source for the early iron-making industry.

 The diary begins covering Henslowe's theatrical activities for 1592.
 Entries continue, with varying degrees of thoroughness (authors' names were not included before 1597), until 1609; in the years before his death, Henslowe appears to have run his theatrical interests from a greater distance.
-At some time after his death, his papers, including the diary, were transferred to Dulwich College, which Alleyn had founded.
+At some time after his death, his papers, including the diary, were transferred to the College of God’s Gift, Dulwich, which Alleyn had founded.
+They now reside at Dulwich College.